-Should civil litigation be fast, inexpensive or accurate?
+Should civil litigation be fast, inexpensive, or accurate?
 When these values clash, which one prevails?
-This question lies at the core of American procedural law.
-It is the subject of countless court opinions, policy arguments, academic debates, and civil procedure exams.
+These questions lie at the core of American procedural law.
+They are the subject of countless court opinions, policy arguments, academic debates, and civil procedure exams.
 What is most important in civil litigation?

-Recent revisions of the Federal Rules of Civil Procedure have put these questions back into the spotlight.
-The new amendments focus on Rule 1 and discovery tools with the aim to temper the "over-use, misuse, and abuse of procedural tools that increase cost and result in delay."
-The amendments reflect a broad trend to increasingly emphasize speedy, private, and inexpensive adjudication.
-This emphasis frequently comes at the expense of other procedural values like participation, fairness, and accessibility.
-Tradeoffs between these procedural values are often inevitable.
-For example, restrictive pleading and powerful summary judgment standards might reduce cost and delay, but at the risk of accuracy.
+Recent revisions of the Federal Rules of Civil Procedure (Rules) have put these questions back into the spotlight.
+The new amendments focus on Rule 1, the "Master Rule," and discovery tools with the aim to temper the "over-use, misuse, and abuse of procedural tools that increase cost and result in delay."
+The amendments reflect a broad trend to increas-